Otte Wallish

+Born in Znojmo, Austria-Hungary, Wallish studied at the Academy of Fine Arts in Vienna before emigrating to Mandatory Palestine in 1934.
+He played a significant role in shaping the visual identity of the nascent State of Israel, most notably by designing the scroll for the Israeli Declaration of Independence and the country's first postage stamps, known as the Doar Ivri series.
+Wallish's work extended to various aspects of Israel's national symbolism, including the design of coins, banknotes, medals, and logos for major corporations.
+He also created posters promoting Zionism and Jewish immigration to Israel.
+His contributions to Israeli visual culture spanned from the pre-state period through the early decades of independence, making him a key figure in the development of Israeli graphic design and national iconography.

 Biography

-Otte Wallish was born in Znojmo (today in the Czech Republic).
+Otte Wallish was born in 1906 in the town of Znojmo, Moravia, at the time a crown land of the Austro-Hungarian Empire (today in the Czech Republic).
 He was a Czech of Jewish descent.
-He attended the Vienna Art Academy.
+He attended the Academy of Fine Arts in Vienna.
 After serving in the Czech army, he opened a graphic design and advertising office in Prague.
 He had jobs with the Jewish National Fund and United Israel Appeal.
-He married and then emigrated by boat to Palestine in 1934, a time of increasing peril for European Jews.
+He married and then emigrated by boat to Mandatory Palestine in 1934, a time of increasing peril for European Jews.
 His wife joined him in 1935; a sibling survived the Holocaust and lived in the Czech Republic.
 The couple had two children and settled in a Herzliya house with Bauhaus furniture.
 He used the German Wallisch and, after moving to Israel, adopted the English Wallish transliteration of his name in Hebrew.
 (His first name is often incorrectly cited as Otto.)

-During the 1930s and 1940s, Wallish worked on artistic arrangement, statistical graphs and other design aspects for books.
+During the 1930s and 1940s, Wallish worked on artistic arrangement, statistical graphs, and other design aspects for books.
 In 1929, his own book was published, ABC: Ein Bilderbuch.
 In 1936, Wallish set up a design studio in a building in Nahalat Binyamin, Tel Aviv, that had been chosen as a national landmark.
 His design studio doubled as a kind of front for SHA'I, the Haganah's secret service.